jarekstrzele/obsidian_notes/HASKELL/for_great_good/1 - Haskell Lists.md

 __to compare lists__
 `>   >=   <   <=`
-the are compard in lexicographical order.
+they are compard in lexicographical order.
 First the heads are compared.
 If they are equal then the second elements are compared, ...
 ```haskel
 ghci> [3,2,1] > [2,1,0]
 True